 Hacking, as a practice, is not confined to hackers, but increasingly a practice essential to the social fabric in surprising ways.
 One might turn to “practice theory” in its various forms to explore this—are hackers part of a “community of practice” constituted by hacks-as-practice?
 Is hacking a political expression of an emergent sociocultural field, in Bourdieusian terms?
 Are hackers heterodox actors in the context of a mainstream computing field, wildcards in various professional domains, akin to the figure of Luther Blissett or Guy Fawkes who can come in and out of a mysterious identity?
 Is hacking now mainstream itself?

 To speak of hackers as a community of practice, or of hacking as a field, combines questions of technical and political cultivation with the identification of a distinctive practice in order to suggest that the identity of a hacker is based in the practice of hacking.
-Indeed, such definitions are common (we ourselves have proposed them—in the case of a “recursive public” for instance Kelty (2008)).
+Indeed, such definitions are common (we ourselves have proposed them—in the case of a “recursive public” for instance in Kelty (2008)).
 But this approach cannot accommodate the fact that hacking and hacks have become more obstreperous and unruly in their circulation: hackers fight hackers (vigilante-style or as collaborators of law enforcement), trolls troll trolls, and pirates steal from pirates today.
 To conflate the question of hacker identity with the question of the practice, political, technical, or otherwise, would miss the mark.

 Instead, there are multiple and intersecting moral and technical orders inhabited by people who self-identify or are identified by peers as hackers.
 From the underground hacker collectives to “grey hat” security researchers to spam-slinging criminal actors, to the hard-core free speech and privacy cryptography defenders; from the die-hard Free Software activist to the business-oriented Open Source evangelist; from the über-cool Northern European design artists to the goofy-but-terrifying Anonymous hackers, and so on.
 As Coleman and Golub (2008) point out, there is no single liberal ideology that hackers adopt, but rather a range of “genres” in which any given individual or group might operate, implying both the freedom and the constraints that word signals.